WICG/historical-paymentrequest/explainer.md

 The `details` object is general to all payments.
 Any instrument-specific data is passed in as an optional object (`schemeData` in above example).

 The User-Agent presents to the user the intersection of merchant-supported payment instruments and user-installed payment instruments.
+The User-Agent might offer the option to add a supported payment instrument at this point.
 When the user selects a payment instrument, the User-Agent passes both `details` and instrument-specific data from `schemeData` off to selected intrument.

 Restrictions:
   - Page calling `paymentRequest` must be HTTPS